Image thumbnail

 This is a synopsis of the key events and elements in the first book of The Graven trilogy, Nophek Gloss, for use as a memory refresher before starting the second book, Azura Ghost, and/or as a helpful guide for reviewers trying to recall specific elements.
 (A glossary is also available here.)
 If you have not read Nophek Gloss, please do not use this summary as a way to skip that book and start Azura Ghost—the stories were written to flow one into the other, and it’s impossible to capture all the elements and themes here.
 Thank you!

-Caiden is discovered by a crew of “passagers,” multiversal explorers—Laythan (the captain), Taitn (pilot), Panca (mechanic), Ksiñe (medic/gastronomer), and En (muscle/negotiator/rogue)—who help repair the ship.
-Caiden learns of the multiverse: many bubble-shaped universes of various size stuck together, with different physical laws inside each.
-And they discover the Azura has never-before-seen Graven technology that allows it to generate a small protective universe of its own.
+Once out of atmosphere and off into space, Caiden sees what a planet is, and learns of stars and the magnitude of the cosmos.
+He learns of the multiverse: countless bubble-shaped universes of all sizes stuck together and embedded within one another, with different physical laws of reality inside each.
+And they discover that the ship Caiden found—which he names the Azura—has never-before-seen Graven technology that allows it to generate a small protective universe of its own.

-His memory recording caught the interest of a high-ranking Casthen officer, Threi, who confronts Caiden with more hard truths: Caiden was engineered as a Casthen soldier in a project aiming to restore Graven genetics—including gravitas, a power to incite loyal, loving feelings in others…a power that Threi shares.
+His memory recording catches the interest of a high-ranking Casthen officer, Threi, who confronts Caiden with more hard truths: Caiden was engineered as a Casthen soldier in a project aiming to restore Graven genetics—including gravitas, a power to incite loyal, loving, pacifying feelings in others…a power that Threi shares.
 A shipment error sent infant Caiden into the gloss farming operation instead.
 Now with Threi’s help, the Casthen would welcome their “soldier” Caiden back with open arms: a way to get close to his target.

 Fed up with delays and Threi’s many secrets, Caiden executes the plan early on his own, bridging into Çydanza’s universe with the Azura and attempting to haul her to her death inside the Azura’s universe.
-He withstands most of her psychological attack but isn’t ready for visions of harm to the chosen family he left behind and still loves. Çydanza escapes and Caiden is apprehended.
+He withstands her psychological attacks regarding his past but isn’t ready for visions of harm to the chosen family he left behind and still loves. Çydanza escapes and Caiden is apprehended.
 Meanwhile, Caiden’s beloved crew shows up to rescue him.
 They’re caught and tortured, their sacrifice showing Caiden how valuable he was to them all along.
-Broken free by Threi, Caiden saves his family and recovers the Azura.
-However, Çydanza has fled her protective universe and shifted shape to blend in.
-Threi uses his gravitas to coerce the personnel into one area.
-He consumes a series of strange vials that enhance his gravitas enough to allow him to command the gathered hundreds to kill themselves.
-They obey, including Çydanza in disguise, but a flesh wound cannot kill her species and she remains standing, revealed.
-Caiden gives chase, subdues her, and withstands her brutal memory attack…while Threi helps drag her to the Azura’s universe to destroy her.